Women’s Writing

 What to expect:

-You can expect a welcoming space with 4-8 participants who get to know each other over the weeks of writing together and who come with an attitude of care and openness.
-The writing groups have a clear structure that allows you to write what you want to write.
+You can expect a group of 4-8 participants who show up with an attitude of care and creativity.
+The writing groups have a clear structure that allows for both freedom and predictability.
+You are always able write what you want to write.
 The general flow of the writing groups look like this:

-- Two writing sessions that each open with a prompt (poem or writing exercise) to invite you into a 15-20 minute writing session.
+- Two 20-minute writing blocks that each open with a prompt (poem or writing exercise)

 - Time to share and receive positive feedback about your writing (sharing is optional).